 "Van's art is Ventolin for the breath of resistance" (social justice activist)

 Hi, my name is Van.
 I paint pictures on city walls, create sci-fi political art, and place hyper-real sculptures in public places.
 I paint murals for trade unions, illustrate children's books and I'm a dedicated football player (the world game that is) and part-time labourer.
+I've been living in community housing for 6 years in Melbourne's west.
 I have been producing and exhibiting art for 20 years.
 I was also a musician for 15 years.
-In all of my art forms I aim to reflect and part take in the energy and urgency of a broad mass of exploited and oppressed people that are awakening once again and struggling, in some shape or form, to bring capitalism to its knees.
+In all of my art forms I aim to reflect and part take in the energy and urgency of exploited and oppressed people that are awakening once again and struggling, in some shape or form, to bring capitalism to its knees.
 It's a hard, long fight.
 Unfortunately the ruling class is winning, and they're very experienced at using racism, sexism and homophobia to divide us.
 Racism against Muslims is currently one of their biggest weapons to justify wars in the middle east, and to profit from those wars.
+Capitalism has brought us environmental destruction and global warming and it is getting worse at a relentless pace.

 "For large multi-national corporations to make profits, to continue expanding, they need vast amounts of human labour ."